 3. Apply to the BGSU Graduate College.

 4. Acceptance into a BGSU graduate degree program.
-Some positions require specific program acceptance: Human Movement, Sport, and Leisure Studies (HMSLS) for Fitness, PFH/IM, SRC Informal Rec, Aquatics, and Outdoor Program; College Student Personnel for Wellness; and any program for Marketing and Technoloy.
+Some positions require specific program acceptance: Human Movement, Sport, and Leisure Studies (HMSLS) for Fitness, PFH/IM/SC, SRC Informal Rec, and Aquatics.

 5. Complete the Graduate Record Exam (GRE).